Cephalowat/PSFalcon/README.md

 host                           <string>
 ```

-**WARNING**: Using the optional `-Id` and `-Secret` parameters with `Get-CsToken` will result in your API credentials being displayed in plain text.
+**WARNING**: Using the optional `-Id` and `-Secret` parameters with `Get-CsToken` will result in your API
+credentials being displayed in plain text.
 This could expose them to a third party.

+If you need to choose a different cloud or use a proxy when making requests, you will need to issue a manual
+`Get-CsToken` command at the beginning of your PowerShell session.

 ### Choosing a Cloud